Chronic Pain

 Chronic pain is pain that persists beyond the expected period of healing, often lasting months or years despite treatment.
 When the underlying cause is ischemic or neuropathic in origin, meaning the pain stems from damaged or oxygen-deprived nerves and tissue, standard pain management frequently fails to provide lasting relief.

-Learn about the types of chronic pain being studied in investigational research, why conventional treatment reaches its limits, and what patients with no remaining options may want to know about ACP-01.
+This page covers the types of chronic neuropathic and ischemic pain being studied in investigational research, why conventional treatment reaches its limits, and what patients who have not found adequate relief through standard care may want to know about investigational options.

 Chronic Pain: